Featured in...

 Equity release also requires both homeowners to meet the lender’s age requirement.
 The minimum age requirement usually starts at 55 but can be as high as 65.

-What is a drawdown equity release?
+What does a drawdown mean?

 Drawdown equity release is when the homeowner does not receive their home equity as a lump sum loan.
 Instead, they receive a facility that allows them to take their total amount in instalments over time.

-How does equity release drawdown work?
+How does it work?

 Drawdown equity release works by giving the homeowner full control over how much they withdraw from their drawdown facility and when.
 For example, if you released £40,000 equity, you might decide to draw down £1,000 per month for the next 40 months.
 Or you may decide to take out £20,000 per year for the next two years.
 You’ll probably need to take out an initial lump sum at first so the lender can begin charging some interest.